Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming a Sushi Chef. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Sushi Chef. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 0.4% Doctorate

 - 22.5% College

 2014 Total Jobs127,500

 Job Growth Rate8.9%